Home How-to How to fix iPhone apps freezing after iOS 18 update

-Do you often get stuck in frozen apps after updating to iOS 17.4.1?
-I can tell it’s frustrating and kills the vibe of exploring your favorite games or social media apps on iPhone or iPad.
-Worse is the pain of starting a task all over because an app crashed.
-Keep reading to fix the apps freezing issue on your iPhone or iPad.
+Do you often get stuck in frozen apps after updating to iOS 18?
+I can tell it’s frustrating and kills the vibe of exploring your favorite games or social media apps on your iPhone or iPad.
+Worse, starting a task all over because an app crashed is painful.
+Keep reading to fix the app freezing issue on your iPhone or iPad.

 Why do my iPhone apps freeze?